fedelebron/RedBlackTree/README.markdown

 * rb_arbol* rb_nuevo_arbol(int n) -- Create a new tree with a given integer n as root.
 * void rb_destruir_arbol(rb_arbol* t) -- Delete a tree t and free up its memory.
 This recursively deletes every node in the tree.
 * void rb_dump_arbol(rb_arbol* t) -- Dump a tree t to graphviz .dot format to stdout.
 * int rb_insertar(rb_arbol* t, int n) -- Insert an integer n into the tree t.
-Returns 0 if it succeeds, nonzero otherwise.
+Returns 1 if it succeeds, 0 otherwise.
 * void rb_eliminar(rb_arbol* t, int n) -- Delete a node from the tree t, given its value n.
 The node must already be in the tree.
 * rb_nodo* rb_buscar(rb_arbol* t, int n) -- Find a node in the tree t, given its value n.
 If the node does not exist, the function returns t->nil.
 * rb_nodo* rb_maximo(rb_arbol* t) -- Find the largest (numerically) node in the tree t.